-See how to chance the caching settings in FotoStation and how to quickly clear the cache.
+See how to change the caching settings in FotoStation and how to quickly clear the cache.

 Where: Expand the General node in the configuration tree and select Image cache.